growing nuts in the PNW

-Pruning on hazelnuts is relatively simple.
-1) Remove suckers from the base of the tree annually as a single trunk makes gathering the nuts easier.
-2) Remove older horizontal or downward pointing wood to renew nut bearing branching.
-3) Remove branches to keep the center of the tree open to air and light.
-4) Remove any diseased wood.
+Pruning on hazelnuts is relatively simple: 1) remove suckers from the base of the tree annually as a single trunk makes gathering the nuts easier, 2) remove older horizontal or downward pointing wood to renew, 3) thin branches to keep the center of the tree open, and 4) remove any diseased wood.
 Maintaining an open vase form will keep light and air flowing through the canopy.

-Hazelnuts have one main disease issue in our climate, Eastern Filbert Blight.
-This canker disease is particularly difficult to control on older, blight susceptible varieties like Ennis.
+Hazelnuts have one main disease issue in our climate: Eastern Filbert Blight.
+This canker disease is particularly difficult to control on older, blight susceptible varieties.
 On well-established trees, blight can be pruned out, but it is often better to replace susceptible varieties with newer blight resistant cultivars.
 Copper sprays can help prevent Eastern Filbert Blight.
 Even resistant cultivars should be sprayed with copper at bud break when young.

-Harvest.
-When the nut husks turn from green to yellowish and start to drop, the hazelnuts are ripe.
-Gather the nuts as they drop.
-Remove the husks.
+Harvest: When the nut husks turn from green to yellowish and start to drop, the hazelnuts are ripe.
+Gather the nuts as they drop and remove the husks.
+If the hazelnuts can turn inside the husks, you can pick them instead of letting them drop.
 Spread the nuts out in a warm, dry area to cure for a month before eating.
 Watch for jays or squirrels showing interest in your trees.
-If the hazelnuts can turn inside the husks, you can pick them instead of letting them drop.

 One occasional walnut pest in our area is walnut husk fly.
 If it becomes a problem, monitoring and targeted spraying is the solution.
 There is also an occasional disease, walnut blight, that can damage the nuts.
 It is most common in springs that have rain during bloom.
 Copper sprays at bud break can control this disease.

-Harvest.
-Nuts drop at ripe stage.
+Harvest: Nuts drop at ripe stage.
 The green husk will be split on ripe nuts.
-Remove the husks (wear gloves).
-Wash the nuts, then lay them out on screens or racks to dry in a warm, dry place.
-Black walnuts, butternut, heartnut and buartnut are all related, large-growing nut trees in the same genus as English walnuts.
-They can be grown here, but their nuts are often smaller and much harder to crack than thin-shelled English walnuts.
-Black walnut has been grown locally for wood production, and is more wet tolerant than English walnut.
+Remove the husks (wear gloves!), wash the nuts, and then lay them out on screens or racks to dry in a warm, dry place.